Safest electric cars: top 5 to drive in 2022

 Before we dive into the safest electric cars to buy, let’s settle the debate.
 Electric vehicles are safe.
 Of course, you can still crash and have an accident like any other vehicle on the road, but there is no real significant difference between electric and non-electric vehicles in terms of safety.

-Autonomous vehicles, however, that’s a totally different topic.
+Autonomous vehicles, however, that’s a totally different topics.
 There has been a history of autonomous vehicles crashing in the last few years.
 Due to the connection between electric vehicles and autonomous technology, the two often get glued together when the question of safety is raised.

 Interestingly on the flip side, autonomous technology has actually saved lives too.
 So there are two quite heavy sides to this.